2 cm Flak 30, Flak 38 and Flakvierling 38: 2 cm C/30, 2 cm Flak 30

+2 cm Flak 38, 2 cm GebFlak 38, 2 cm C/38

 But the main problem with the design remained unsolved.
 The rate of fire of 120 RPM (rounds per minute) was not particularly fast for a weapon of this calibre.
 Rheinmetall responded with the 2 cm Flak 38, which was otherwise similar but increased the rate of fire by 220 RPM and slightly lowered overall weight to 420 kg.
-The Flak 38 was accepted as the standard Army gun in 1939, and by the Kriegsmarine as the C/38.
+The Flak 38 was accepted as the standard Army gun in 1939, and by the Kriegsmarine as the 2 cm C/38.

 In order to provide airborne and mountain troops with an AA capability, Mauser was contracted to produce a lighter version of the Flak 38, which they introduced as the 2 cm Gebirgsflak 38 (2 cm GebFlak 38).
 It featured a dramatically simplified mount using a tripod that raised the entire gun off the ground, with the additional benefit of allowing the weapon to be set up on an uneven surface.
 These changes reduced the overall weight of the gun to 276.0 kg.
 Production started in 1941 and it entered service in 1942.